How ADATA SSDs Fail

 Does ADATA SSD encryption prevent data recovery?

 It depends on the model and controller.
 ADATA SATA SSDs using Silicon Motion SM2258XT or SM2259XT use XOR data scrambling for NAND cell health but do not implement always-on AES-256 hardware encryption.
 PC-3000 SSD reverses the scrambling automatically.
-ADATA NVMe SSDs using InnoGrit IG5236 (GAMMIX S70 Blade) implement AES-256 with keys fused to the controller silicon; chip-off recovery yields ciphertext only.
+ADATA NVMe SSDs using InnoGrit IG5236 (GAMMIX S70 Blade) implement AES-256 with the Media Encryption Key wrapped by a hardware-unique root key fused into the controller silicon; chip-off recovery yields ciphertext only.
 NVMe drives using Silicon Motion SM2262EN (XPG SX8200 Pro) support hardware encryption but implementation varies by firmware version.
 In all cases, board-level repair of the original controller is the safest recovery path.

 What ADATA SSD models do you recover?